4rg0n/songs-of-syx-mod-example/doc/howto/game_code.md

 ## Important packages

 * `game`: core game logic code
+* `game.boosting`: logic for the "boosters" used in config files
 * `init`: data objects and their initialization read from `*.txt` files in the `data.zip` archive
 * `launcher`: code needed for the game launcher
 * `menu`: game main menu logic